We understand mental illness. Prior to entering a home to provide care, we assess the level of assistance required

 events to encourage socialization, and exploring work or business opportunities.

 Transitional Case Management

-(CSP) is implemented into the equation.
-A CSP works one on one with the individual to help them achieve goals outlined in their
+A Community Support Professional (CSP) works one on one with individuals to help them achieve goals outlined in their

 personalized recovery plan.
-A CSP visits the individual’s home on a weekly basis to perform specific, customized,
+A CSP visits the individual’s home on a regular basis to perform specific, customized,

-and comprehensive rehabilitation services such as: skill building, coping mechanisms, bill paying, group
+and comprehensive rehabilitation services such as: skill building, coping mechanisms, financial management, medical

-A Recovery Assistant (RA) is a DMHAS trained professional who provides one-on-one in-home support to members on the waiver.
+A Recovery Assistant (RA) is a trained professional who provides in home care to individuals living with a mental

-tasks, engaging individuals in community/social activities, to simply being a supportive companion and advocate
+with household tasks, engaging individuals in community/social activities, and acting as a companion and advocate

 as needed.
-All RA’s are required by the state of Connecticut to complete training and exams prior to working with individuals.
+All RA’s are required by the state of Connecticut to complete comprehensive training and exams prior to